m4heshd/ufc-ripper/README.md

 requests will go through the proxy.
 Not the downloads.
 This also means that your proxy server will hardly have to transfer any data through it.

+### Concurrent multi-fragment downloads

+UFC Fight Pass streams are very heavily limited to slower bandwidths.
+But these streams are broken down to little fragments.
+This feature allows you to download the given number of fragments concurrently, which multiplies the speed of downloads by the number of allowed concurrent fragment downloads.
+You can set the amount in the configuration as you wish.

 ### File numbering

 UFC Ripper can automatically number each download incrementally.
 Let's say you discovered a fighter you haven't watched before and interested in watching all of their fights in order.
-This feature would be very useful in an event like that.
+This feature would be beneficial in an event like that.

 ## Development

-You need to have Node.js (>=18) installed locally to develop, compile and package this project yourself.
+You need to have Node.js (>=18) installed locally to develop, compile, and package this project yourself.

 1. Run `git clone https://github.com/m4heshd/ufc-ripper.git`